Free Special Report ($47 Value) Showing You Money Management and Mortgage Tips for You to be Debt Free!

 When mortgage rates are low, it’s not necessarily the best idea to put all of your extra money into paying it off because there could be better opportunities for you to invest that money.
 If your rate is 2% or 3%, and you’re not too risk-averse, many investment opportunities in stocks or bonds could earn you greater yields on that money, compared to the amount you would save by paying off your mortgage sooner.

-On the other hand, money paid towards interest on your mortgage isn’t tax-deductible, and many Canadians are learning to optimize their finances by using The Smith Manoeuvre.
+On the other hand, money paid towards interest on your mortgage isn’t tax-deductible, it may be better to use strategies like The Smith Manoeuvre to make your debts tax-deductible.